markusbohl/fluent-ts-validator/README.md

 to build validation rules.
 It is inspired by the [FluentValidation](https://github.com/JeremySkinner/FluentValidation) library for .NET written by Jeremy Skinner.

-Instead of implementing an awful lot of validation logic within this project again this library makes use of the mature validation library [validator.js](https://github.com/chriso/validator.js) and delegates invocations to it where it makes sense.
+Instead of implementing an awful lot of validation logic within this project again this library makes use of the mature string validation library [validator.js](https://github.com/chriso/validator.js) and delegates invocations to it where it makes sense.

 In this respect, special thanks go to these two projects.